 While capital gains represent income generated from an investment, capital losses are the difference between the lower selling price and the original higher purchase price.
 As Investopedia explains, a capital loss is “a loss incurred when a capital asset is sold for less than the price it was purchased for.”

-At tax time, you can use capital losses against any capital gains to reduce your taxable amount for that tax year.
-The Canadian government allows you to offset your capital gains with your capital losses for up to three years, after claiming capital gains.
+At tax time, you can use capital losses against any capital gains to reduce your taxable income for that tax year.
+Capital losses can be applied backwards three years or forwards indefinitely.
+Furthermore, capital losses can only be applied against capital gains.
+They cannot be applied against other types of income.

 How are capital gains calculated?

-The capital gains tax is the same for everyone in Canada — currently 50%.
-So, for example, if you buy a stock at $100, and it earns $50 in value when you sell it, the total capital gain amount is $50.
-You would pay the marginal tax rate on the $50 capital gain — in this case, $25.
+The capital gains tax is the same for everyone in Canada — currently 50% of the capital gain or loss.
+For example, if you buy a stock at $100, and it sells for $150, the total capital gain amount is $50 ($150 – $100).
+However, only 50% is taxable which equates to $25 (50% x $50).
+You would pay your marginal tax rate on the $25 taxable capital gain.
+Seems pretty simple right?
+Let’s take a look at a more complex example below that includes both a capital gain and loss.

-Want to get an idea of what your capital gains tax looks like on the sale of a property?
+Need more help with your capital gains calculations?
 A capital gains calculator can help you figure it out.

 How to avoid capital gains tax in Canada

 Capital gains tax applies to all income generated from investments.
-Generally speaking, the only way to avoid paying capital gains tax in Canada is if something tragic (death) or terrible (you are broke) happens.
 However, there is a way to mitigate or reduce the amount you pay.

 Dividing up the sale of your assets has a significant impact on capital gains owing.
-If you plan on selling a number of properties or investments, hold off until the new year.
-This way, the income shifts to the following tax year.
-This also reduces your taxable income for the current year.
+If you plan on selling a number of properties or investments, stagger the sales between multiple years to smooth the tax burden.
+This way, you aren’t paying an absurd amount of tax in one year, then next to nothing in another year.

 If your income varies year-over-year, it is also possible to offset a capital gains claim until a year where you make less money.
 By doing this, you face lower taxes and keep more of the capital gains earned from selling your investment.